Skip to content

 Icon Status Description

 Unsynced An unfilled gray checkmark next to your file icon indicates an unsynced state, meaning that the local file has not yet been upserted to the server.
-Generally, this is when you have made changes and not saved.
+Generally, this is when you have made unsaved changes.

 Synced An unfilled green checkmark next to your file icon indicates a synced state, meaning that the local file has been upserted to the server.

-Validated A green filled checkmark next your file icon in the Package Explorer indicates that the file has been successfully synced to and validated by the remote environment.
-Note that files can be validated and have errors; in this case the file name will turn red.
+Validated A green filled checkmark next to your file icon in the Package Explorer indicates that the file has been successfully synced to and validated by the remote environment.
+Note that files can be validated and have errors; in this case, the file name will turn red.

 C3 AI VSCE Features

-The Package Explorer (1), the Tester (2), and the Panel (3) tabs (which contain C3 AI: Metadata Issues , C3 AI: Test Results, and Output).
+The Package Explorer (1), the Application Explorer (2), the Tester (3), and the Bottom C3 AI Panel (4) tabs (which contain C3 AI: Package Issues , C3 AI: Test Results).

 Package Explorer